jumaffre/cimetrics/README.md

 ### Pushing metrics from your tests

-You can use the simple python API to push your metrics to your storage.
-Once this is done, you will be able to write:
+You can use the simple python API to push your metrics to your storage:

 ```python
 import cimetrics.upload